merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/14_API.md

 On this page we will describe how to manage product stocks for each warehouse with SOAP API remotely.
-You will need API user with an approprite permissions to be created first.
+You will need an API user with approprite permissions.

 In administrator panel: System -> Web Services -> Roles

-Lets create inventory manager role here.
+Let's create an inventory manager role here.
 Enter the next data:

  - Role Name – Warehouse Manager
  - Resource Access – Custom
  - Resources – check Catalog Inventory

-Save role and do next: System -> Web Services -> Users
+Save role and then type: System -> Web Services -> Users

-User should be created here:
+Users should be created here:

  - User Name – multiwarehouse
  - First Name – Warehouse